 Epionce Skin Peel General Information & Aftercare

-The information provided within this document should be followed by all patients receiving an Epionce Peel™ treatment.
-Prior to receiving treatment (and after the treatment is administered) it is crucial to the health of your skin and the success of your treatment that you read and follow ALL guidelines contained in this document.
+The information provided within this document should be followed by all patients prior to receiving Epionce Peel™ treatment and after the treatment is administered.
+It is crucial to the health of your skin and the success of your treatment that you read and follow ALL guidelines contained in this document.

 Purpose: The peel is very superficial and is designed to improve the texture and appearance of your skin.

 - Individuals with active cold sores, open wounds, sunburn, excessively sensitive skin, dermatitis or inflammatory rosacea.

 - Individuals with any history of herpes simplex.